The Wolf You Feed - Which Wolf Will You Feed?

-You probably already know about the symbolism of yin and yang - the two opposing sides of life that balance each other but have you heard the Cherokee version of this philosophy?
-The Cherokee story features two wolves that at first appear to be in opposition to each other but a deeper reading reveals more about the duality of the wolves inside of us.
+You probably already know about the symbolism of yin and yang - the two opposing sides of life that balance each other.
+The story of the two wolves resonates with us because it is about the duality that lives inside us all.

 Even if you know the story of the Wolf You Feed it is important to re-read it as it delivers new wisdom each time.
 The first time we read this story we realized the importance of not feeding the dark wolf but we neglected to feed the light wolf.
 As you read this story, read it slowly, carefully out loud so that the words have time to sink in.

 An old grandfather was teaching his grandson about life:

 “A fight is going on inside me,” he said to the boy.